Marija-Kov/good-ol-blog-website/README.md

 Index page shows a list of blogs/links.
 Scrolling down the page will send requests to the server and load more blogs in chunks.

 Guest users have read-only access to blog posts, and other content on the website.
-This restriciton is implemented by conditional rendering in the views that may show different content depending on the authenication status.
+This restriction is implemented by conditional rendering in the views that may show different content depending on the authenication status.

 Immediately upon signing up, a user document is created in the database and the user can log in to their account and see authorized-user-only options.